levi-2020/3dscanningmasterclass/README.md

 <b>Image Processing/addAlpha2image.py</b><br>
 This python script will automatically add a directory of image masks then add them as an alpha channel for corresponding imagery.<br><br>
 <b>Image Processing/sortImagesIntoFolders.py</b><br>
-This python script will automatically sort a directory of images into folders based on the filename prefix.
+This python script will automatically sort a directory of images into folders based on the filename prefix.<br>
 <hr>
 <b>Metashape/alignOptimizeCameras.py</b><br>
 This Agisoft Metashape Pro python script will automatically align, filter tie points and optimize cameras.<br><br>